 Rest from worry

 In Mark 4, Jesus’ disciples were tired, too.
 But they needed rest from their worries.
 They were terrified they’d perish in the storm.
 They had fished the Sea of Galilee for years and knew the dangers of its sudden, violent storms.
 The sea sits seven hundred feet below sea level.
-When an east wind blows from the eastern mountains and that cool, heavy air blankets the warm air covering the sea, storms like those described in Matthew 8:24 and Mark 4:37 occur.
+When an east wind blows from the eastern mountains and that cool, heavy air blankets the warm air covering the sea, storms arise like those described in Matthew 8:24 and Mark 4:37.

 But note what Jesus said before the storm started: “Let us cross to the other side.”
 He wouldn’t have said that if there had been no way to get there by boat.
 Jesus travels with us through the darkest, fiercest storms of our lives (Joshua 1:5, Hebrews 13:5).
 His provision—not our effort—brings us through them and gives us rest from worry.